wiggle-bin/wiggle-bin/Build-Electronics.md

 ![](Images/WebThings/WebThingRulesOpenMenu.png)

 You should now see this Rules screen.
-My screen will look a bit different, since I already have some rules active in WebThings.
 Click on the plus (right bottom) to add a new rule.

 ![](Images/WebThings/WebThingsRulesScreen.png)